 As cloud computing takes over the IT landscape, the way organizations do business is changing.
 Cloud services and applications are on the rise, their popularity growing exponentially.
 Gartner estimates global spending on public cloud services will grow 17.7% each year through 20161.
 Moreover, with this boom in cloud computing, SaaS applications, and mobile devices, the enterprise is growing increasingly fragmented.
 No longer are organizations keeping their businesses grounded behind traditional walls.
 Instead, they are moving beyond their four walls and expanding into the cloud.
-To achieve the full potential of the cloud, organizations need to connect their cloud applications each other and with data on premises.
+To achieve the full potential of the cloud, organizations need to integrate their cloud applications each other and with data on premises.

-Businesses are moving towards the cloud and employing more and more SaaS solutions, yet still house critical data in on-premises databases and legacy systems.
+Businesses are moving towards the cloud and employing more and more SaaS solutions, but still house critical data in on-premises databases and legacy systems.
 Organizations need a solution to help overcome the challenges of moving to the cloud and keeping the enterprise connected.

 Integration-as-a-Service: What is it?

 Integration as a Service (sometimes abbreviated as IaaS) is a cloud service delivery model for integration.
 Integration-as-a-Service delivers an integration solution that provides connectivity to backend systems, sources, files, and operational applications through the implementation of well-defined interfaces, web services, and calls between applications and data sources.
 This provides users with a more loosely coupled environment, safe from complex interdependencies.
-The Integration-as-a-Service delivery model enables integration across the cloud, making it possible to share data between systems as well as third party vendors in real-time.
+The Integration-as-a-Service delivery model enables integration across the cloud, making it possible to share data between systems as well as third-party vendors in real-time.

 Businesses employ Integration-as-a-Service initiatives in order to gain agility and automate business processes.
 Moreover, with the change in the way the IT landscape is structured, businesses seek a flexible solution that is capable of delivering connectivity between databases, applications, files, and sources residing on-premises and in the cloud.

-Businesses have taken other various approaches to create connectivity across the enterprise, including point-to-point integration.
+Businesses have taken other approaches to ensure connectivity across the enterprise, including point-to-point integration.
 This approach calls upon experienced developers to build custom integrations between endpoints in order to allow seamless communication.
 Point-to-point integration, although appearing to be simple at first, quickly becomes complicated.
 As the number of applications, services, and systems increases, custom code integration becomes an intertwined web of connectivity, quickly becoming “spaghetti architecture”.
 This tightly coupled infrastructure creates dependencies that result in complications when changes need to be implemented.
 The fragile structure is vulnerable to breaking at even the slightest modifications.
-With inevitable change, businesses need to be flexible, scalable, and future proof.
+With inevitable change, businesses need to be flexible, scalable, and future-proof.

 MuleSoft Offers the Leading iPaaS